mortie23/sas-geocode/README.md

 ## Multiple Addresses (nested JSON input)

-This method uses the publically available ESRI API to geocode addresses in batch.
+This method uses the publicly available ESRI API to geocode addresses in batch.
-It requires you to sign upp for a develop account to get a token.
+It requires you to sign up for a developer account to get a token.

 ![Geocode Address](media/postman-geocodeAddresses.png)